shrujj01/UjjawalShrivastava/README.md

 # Ujjawal Shrivastava

-👋 Hi, I'm Ujjawal Shrivastava, a passionate software developer with seven years of experience, specializing in creating advanced, scalable, and secure applications.
-I am proficient in the full software development lifecycle from design through deployment and debugging, with a strong focus on delivering high-quality products that are performant and user-centric.
+A results-driven software developer with seven years of experience in creating scalable, secure applications.
+Specializing in the full software development lifecycle—from design to deployment—delivering solutions that are both high-performing and user-centric.
+Currently deepening expertise in **Software Engineering Systems** at Northeastern University, with a focus on cutting-edge technologies in cloud computing, CI/CD pipelines, and application development.

-I am currently pursuing my **Master of Science in Software Engineering Systems** at Northeastern University, where I continue to deepen my knowledge in areas such as web development, cloud technologies, and software architecture.

 ---

-## 🔭 Currently Working On:
+## 🔭 Focus Areas:
-- Developing **custom application images** using Packer, integrating **MySQL/MariaDB/PostgreSQL**, and managing CI/CD pipelines using **GitHub Actions**.
+- Building **custom application images** with Packer, integrating databases like **MySQL/MariaDB/PostgreSQL**, and streamlining CI/CD processes with **GitHub Actions**.
-- Infrastructure automation using **Terraform** and **AWS**.
+- Automating dynamic infrastructure using **Terraform** on **AWS**.

 ---

-## 🌱 Always Learning:
+## 🌱 Passion for Continuous Learning:
-- The latest advancements in cloud technologies, frameworks, and development practices.
+- Keeping up with advancements in **cloud technologies** and **development frameworks**.
-- Enhancing my skills in full-stack development and cloud-based CI/CD pipeline management.
+- Sharpening full-stack development skills and exploring new approaches to cloud-based infrastructure management.

 ---